Did Black Vikings Exist? (or Black/African Equivalent)

 It is interesting to note that, while Africa is indeed far away from the regions that the Vikings inhabited during the first millennium, different people all over Europe were already trading with their dark-skinned counterparts in the African continent.
 As such, we are here to look at some of the possibilities of how it would have been possible for there to be black Vikings in the past.

 However, as you might have seen in Vikings: Valhalla, there is a black Viking by the name of Estrid Haakon.
-And the more surprising part is that she was also portrayed as the Jarl of Kattegat, and that means that she rules the city—something that Ragnar Lothbrok did in the original Vikings series.
+The more surprising part is that she was also portrayed as the Jarl of Kattegat, which means that she rules the city—something that Ragnar Lothbrok did in the original Vikings series.

-So, considering the fact that Vikings: Valhalla has a black Viking that is not only physically different from the rest of the Vikings but was placed in a leadership position, you might be wondering about the authenticity of the character.
+So, because Vikings: Valhalla has a black Viking who is not only physically different from the rest of the Vikings but was placed in a leadership position, you might be wondering about the authenticity of the character.
 Were there actually black Vikings?

-Despite the fact that Vikings or the Scandinavian people are naturally light-skinned, it wasn’t impossible for there to be Scandinavian people who also have dark skin as well.
-After all, during that time, people in Europe were already mingling with their dark-skinned counterparts in the African continent.
+Even though Vikings or the Scandinavian people are naturally light-skinned, there could be Scandinavian people who also have dark skin as well.
+After all, during that time, European people were already mingling with their dark-skinned counterparts in the African continent.

-Meanwhile, as early as 264 BC, Rome was already interacting with Carthage in Africa, as we do know that there were conflicts between the Romans and the Carthaginians back then.
-This means that it wasn’t rare for Africans to find themselves on the European continent.
+Meanwhile, as early as 264 BC, Rome was already interacting with Carthage in Africa; as we know there were conflicts between the Romans and the Carthaginians back then.
+This means Africans weren’t rare to find themselves on the European continent.

-Given the fact that the southern territories in the European continent were no strangers to the Africans, it was quite possible that some of these Africans were able to find themselves farther up in the northern Scandinavian territories of Europe.
+Given the fact that the southern territories in the European continent were no strangers to the Africans, some of these Africans might have been able to find themselves farther up in the northern Scandinavian territories of Europe.
 This might have allowed them to live and establish long bloodlines in Scandinavia or even form a relationship with Viking natives to form mixed bloodlines.

 In fact, in the book “A History of Vikings,” Gwyn Jones explained that there were different Vikings with different skin colors back then.
 An excerpt reads: